lauosgom/functional-ecology-maps/README.md

 # Functional Ecology maps
 This repository is under construction.
-It belongs to one of the chapters for my masters thesis where I use field and GEDI data with the GLAD metrics to fit models and predict the functional diversity ina mountainrange located in Guatemala.
+It belongs to one of the chapters for my masters thesis where I use field and GEDI data with the GLAD metrics to fit models and predict the functional diversity across a mountainrange located in Guatemala.
 Other contributors are Francisco Alvarez-Vargas and Carla Restrepo

 # Data sources